Vectorization of a thread-parallel Jacobi singular value decomposition method: Vectorized non-overflowing computation of the Frobenius norm

 \looseness=-1 After $\lg\mathtt{s}$ reduction stages the lowest lanes of $\mathsf{e}^{[\lg\mathtt{s}]}$ and $\mathsf{f}^{[\lg\mathsf{s}]}$ contain $e$ and $f$, respectively.
 Finally, $\|\mathbf{x}\|_F^{}$ is computed from $\|\mathbf{x}\|_F^2$ using scalar operations, as described in \cref{ss:SM6.1}.
 The Frobenius-norm method is summarized in \cref{a:rnF}.

-All operations from \cref{a:rnF}, except at line~24 and for the main iteration control, are branch-, division-, and square-root-free, and of similar complexity.
-The main loop at lines~3--14 requires at minimum $20$ vector arithmetic operations, compared to only one $\mathtt{fmadd}$ in the standard dot-product computation, but less than fivefold slowdown is achieved for $\tilde{m}=m=2^{30}$, as shown in \cref{f:SM6.3,f:SM6.4}.
-For $\mathtt{s}$ fixed, the other loops can be unrolled, and together with the remaining parts of \cref{a:rnF} require a constant number of operations, independent of $m$.
+All operations from \cref{a:rnF}, except at line~\ref{nl:24} and for the main iteration control, are branch-, division-, and square-root-free, and of similar complexity.
+The main loop at lines~\ref{nl:3}--\ref{nl:14} requires at minimum $20$ vector arithmetic operations, compared to only one $\mathtt{fmadd}$ in the standard dot-product computation, but less than $5\times\mskip-2mu$ and $19\times\mskip-2mu$ slowdown is achieved, as shown in \cref{f:SM6.3,f:SM6.4}, respectively, for $\tilde{m}=m=2^{30}$.
+For $\mathtt{s}$ fixed, the other loops can be unrolled, and together with the remaining parts of \cref{a:rnF} require a constant number of operations.